Saffir

 9-12 ft above normal.
 Some structural damage to small residences and utility

 buildings with a minor amount of curtainwall failures.
-Damage to shrubbery
+Damage to shrubbery and

 trees with foliage blown off trees and large tress blown down.
 Mobile homes

 and poorly constructed signs are destroyed.
-Low-lying escape routes are
+Low-lying escape routes are cut

 by rising water 3-5 hours before arrival of the hurricane center.
-Flooding
+Flooding nea

-smaller structures with larger structures damaged by
+the coast destroys smaller structures with larger structures damaged by

 battering of floating debris.
-Terrain continuously lower than 5 ft above
+Terrain continuously lower than 5 ft above mean

-may be flooded inland 8 miles (13 km) or more.
+sea level may be flooded inland 8 miles (13 km) or more.
 Evacuation of

 low-lying residences with several blocks of the shoreline may be required.